 Technical parameters also referred to in the harmonised standard

-Sub-band a)
+Sub-band a2)

 In addition, antenna beamwidth limits shall be observed as described in the standard EN 300 440.

 In addition, for an RFID device which can exceed 500 mW, the device should be fitted with an automatic power control to reduce the radiated power below 500 mW; this automatic power control shall guarantee the reduction of the power to a maximum of 500 mW in cases where the device is moved and used outside the boundary of the user's building or premises as described above.